Harshvardhan-bajpai/ai-self-study-assistant/README.md

 ---## 🔍 Overview

-The **AI-Powered Self-Study Assistant** is a Java backend application that helps students structure and improve their learning by storing:- Student profiles- Subjects they are studying- Concept explanations in FAQ format- Quiz questions for self-practice
+The **AI-Powered Self-Study Assistant** is a Java backend application that helps students structure and improve their learning by storing:

+- Student profiles
+- Subjects they are studying
+- Concept explanations in FAQ format
+- Quiz questions for self-practice

 A console runner (`DemoApp`) tests the entire backend using JDBC, ensuring correct insert & fetch operations through Data Access Objects (DAO).